DisplacedTexan/2019-MKE-Projects/README.md

-# Projects from the 2019 Milwaukee Web Development Program!
+The projects here are created by the students who participated in the Milwaukee Web Development program.